Susanxuan/CRISP/README.md

 ## Quick Start

 Training: \
 Follow the [tutorial notebook for training](/tutorials/training.ipynb).
-Or you can directly train with script below:
+Or you can directly train with script below.
+Files of configs and shell scripts are provided in [experiments/](experiments/) for replication of results.

 ```bash
 python CRISP/train_script.py --config [path/to/config.yaml] --split split --seed 0 --savedir [path/to/save/folder]
 ```

 Prediction with trained model: \
 Follow the [tutorial notebook](/tutorials/zeroshot_prediction.ipynb).
-We provide the trained model parameter from Neurips and Sciplex3, respectively.
+We provide the trained [model parameter](https://drive.google.com/drive/folders/1QWjmpYZMaqxfLwIeLjwoz-H9vX60udeu?usp=drive_link) from Neurips for running prediction.

 ## Data